nepixl/raid-pokemon-bot/README.md

 With your `MAINTAINER_ID` and as a member of `BOT_ADMINS` you have the permissions to do anything. **For performance improvements, it's recommended to add the MAINTAINER and all members of BOT_ADMINS as moderator via /mods command!**

 As a member of `BOT_ACCESS` you can create raid polls, update your own raid polls' pokemon and change the gym team of your last raid poll. `BOT_ACCESS` members who are moderators too, can also change the gym name and update pokemon from other users raid polls.
+Not that members of `BOT_ACCESS` are not allowed to create polls for ex-raids, only the `MAINTAINER_ID` and the `BOT_ADMINS` have the right to create them.

 Telegram Users can only vote on raid polls, but have no access to other bot functions (unless you configured it for public access).